ibm-cloud-docs/power-iaas/configuring-private-network.md

 # Configuring IBM Power Systems Virtual Servers
 {: #cpn-configuring}

-## Direct Link offerings
-{: #cpn-dl}

-{{site.data.keyword.cloud}} Direct Link is a suite of four offerings from the IBM Cloud Network, with availability in locations around the globe.
-Each one enables customers to create direct, private connections between their remote network environments and their IBM Cloud deployments--without touching the public internet.
-Most commonly, these offerings are implemented to support hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, or to ease administration of the {{site.data.keyword.cloud_notm}} environment.

-* **IBM Cloud Direct Link Exchange** allows customers to utilize an Exchange provider to deliver connectivity to their IBM Cloud.
-An Exchange provider is a co-location or data center provider that is already connected to the {{site.data.keyword.cloud_notm}} network, using multi-tenant, high capacity links (also known as a network-to-network interface, or NNI).
-Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Exchange provider is in place already, shared amongst other customers.

-* **IBM Cloud Direct Link Connect** allows customers to utilize a connection through our Carrier partners who own and operate a facility-based network.
-A Connect provider is a network service provider (NSP) that is already connected to the {{site.data.keyword.cloud_notm}} network, using multi-tenant, high capacity links (also known as a network-to-network interface, or NNI).
-Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Connect provider is in place already, shared among other customers.

-* **IBM Cloud Direct Link Dedicated** allows customers to terminate a single-tenant, fiber-based cross-connect into the {{site.data.keyword.cloud_notm}} network.
-This offering can be utilized by customers with co-location premises that are adjacent to IBM Cloud PoPs and data centers; as well as network service providers that deliver circuits to customer premises or other data centers.

-* **IBM Cloud Direct Link Dedicated** Hosting provides connectivity similar to {{site.data.keyword.cloud_notm}} Direct Link Dedicated, but the connection point is adjacent to a {{site.data.keyword.cloud_notm}} data center, which improves latency for higher-performance use cases. {{site.data.keyword.cloud_notm}} offers a variety of customizable co-location services with this solution.
+You can configure your subnet to interact with the {{site.data.keyword.cloud}} after establishing [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+To get your IBM Cloud Direct Link connection working, you need to perform some basic network configuration and set up Border Gateway Protocol (BGP).
+During the setup process, an IBM professional works with you to enable your network to use the required Virtual Routing Function (VRF) capability.
+For more information, see [Configuring IBM Cloud Direct Link](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link).

-## Connecting to the IBM Power environment by using the IBM Cloud
+## Connecting to the IBM Cloud classic infrastructure
 {: #cpn-connect-cloud}

-You can use one of the following options to connect to the IBM Power enviornment:
+You can use one of the following options to connect to the IBM Cloud classic infrastructure:

-**{{site.data.keyword.cloud_notm}} SSL VPN with jump server**
+**Using an SSL VPN with a jump server and a VRA**

-You can use the {{site.data.keyword.cloud_notm}} SSL VPN service to connect into your existing {{site.data.keyword.cloud_notm}} network.
+You can use the {{site.data.keyword.cloud_notm}} **SSL VPN service** to connect to your existing {{site.data.keyword.cloud_notm}} network.
 Inside the {{site.data.keyword.cloud_notm}} network, you can use a {{site.data.keyword.cloud_notm}} virtual machine (VM) as a jump server to connect to your {{site.data.keyword.powerSys_notm}} instance.

-* You must use a jump server because you cannot use a VPN connection to directly connect to the {{site.data.keyword.powerSys_notm}} instance.
+* You must have a Direct Link connection.
-* This option is typically used to manage your environments.
-This option is not recommended for production workloads.
+* This option is typically used to manage environments and is not recommended for production workloads.
+* Because VPN connections are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a jump server.
-* For more information on how to configure this option, see [Set up SSL VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ssl-vpn-connections) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).
+* For more information, see [Setting up SSL VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ssl-vpn-connections) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

-**{{site.data.keyword.cloud_notm}} IPSec VPN with IBM Cloud Virtual Router Appliance**
+**Using a IPSec VPN and a VRA**

-You can use the {{site.data.keyword.cloud_notm}} IPSec VPN service to connect into your existing {{site.data.keyword.cloud_notm}} network.
-Inside the {{site.data.keyword.cloud_notm}} network, you can use the IBM Cloud Virtual Router Appliance (VRA) to connect to your {{site.data.keyword.powerSys_notm}} instance.
+You can use the {{site.data.keyword.cloud_notm}} **IPSec VPN service** to connect into your existing {{site.data.keyword.cloud_notm}} network.
+Inside the {{site.data.keyword.cloud_notm}} network, you can use the IBM Cloud VRA to connect to your {{site.data.keyword.powerSys_notm}} instance.

-* You must use a VRA because you cannot use a VPN connection to directly connect to the {{site.data.keyword.powerSys_notm}} instance.
+* You must have a Direct Link connection.
-* This option is typically used to manage your environments.
-This option is not recommended for production workloads.
+* This option is typically used to manage environments and is not recommended for production workloads.
+* Because VPN connects are unable to connect directly to the {{site.data.keyword.powerSys_notm}} instance, you must use a VRA.
-* For more information on how to configure this option, see [Set up IPSec VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ipsec-vpn) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).
+* For more information, see [Setting up IPSec VPN](/docs/infrastructure/iaas-vpn?topic=VPN-setup-ipsec-vpn) and [Ordering a Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started#order-vra).

-## Connecting to the IBM Power environment from an on-premises network
+## Connecting to the IBM Cloud Power infrastructure
-{: #cpn-connect-onprem}

-You can connect directly to the IBM Power environment from an on-premises network:

-**Direct Link Connect with IBM Cloud Virtual Router Appliance**
+After establishing a connection to the IBM Cloud classic infrastructure, you must use a separate Direct Link connection to connect to the IBM Cloud Power infrastructure.

-You can order the Direct Link Connect service from IBM that connects your on-premises network to the IBM Cloud network by using the IBM Cloud Virtual Router Appliance (VRA).
+* You can choose from several Direct Link Connect services to connect to the IBM Cloud Power infrastructure.
+For more information, see [Direct Link connectivity](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect).

-* This option provides high performance between the on-premises and the IBM Cloud network.
+* This option provides high performance between the on-premises network and the IBM Cloud Power infrastructure.
-* To order a Direct Link Connect, complete the steps in the [Ordering IBM Cloud Direct Link Connect from the UI Console](/docs/infrastructure/power-iaas?topic=power-iaas-ordering-direct-link-connect) topic.
 * There are specific IP addresses that you cannot use with a Direct Link Connect service.
 For more information, see [Strict limitations on IP assignments](/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#strict-limitations-on-ip-assignments).